crs562/C_Language/README.md

 5. Read a Celsius temperature from the user, convert it into fahrenheit and print it. (tempConvert.c)

 Need to implement:
-1. Search word or word pair from file or database or the similar words for example: search "human", "human being" or the related terms for human being like man, woman, child, boy, girl, parent, teacher etc.
+1. (Simple Decision Making Problem) Search word or word pair from file or database or the similar words for example: search "human", "human being" or the related terms for human being like man, woman, child, boy, girl, parent, teacher etc.
+2. (Optimization/Maximization Problem)